rajeev29five/rajeev29five.github.io/index.md

 ```
 <p></p>
 1. First column shows the file's type and file mode bits.
 Type is shown as `-` for regular files, in above case type is `d` which means it is a directory.
-The file mode bits are read, write(to change), and execute(to run it as a program) for the file's owner, its group, and other users, respectively; a dash means the permission is not granted.
+The file mode bits are **read** denoted by **r** indicating that user has just reading privileges, **write** denoted by **w** indicating user can make changes, and **execute** denoted by **x** indicating that user can run it as a program, for the file's owner, its group, and other users, respectively; a dash means the permission is not granted.
 2. The number of hard links to the file.
 3. The user who owns the file.
 4. The file's group.